MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-sql-server-always-on-and-microsoft-azure-disaster-recovery.md

 - Strat_SP_server
 ms.custom:
 ms.assetid: be987a18-9a54-4925-8d78-e0798f4d2901
-description: "Use SQL Server 2014 and SQL Server Always On Availability Groups and Microsoft Azure to create a hybrid disaster-recovery environment for your on-premises SharePoint Server farm.
-This article describes how to design and implement this solution."
+description: Use SQL Server 2014 and SQL Server Always On Availability Groups and Microsoft Azure to create a hybrid disaster-recovery environment for your on-premises SharePoint Server farm.
+This article describes how to design and implement this solution.
 ---

 # Plan for SQL Server Always On and Microsoft Azure for SharePoint Server Disaster Recovery